algorandfoundation/specs/dev/TEAL_opcodes.md

 - Opcode: 0x3c
 - Pops: _None_
 - Pushes: uint64
-- push the ID of the asset or application created in the Tth transaction of the current group
+- push the ID of the asset or application created in the Tth transaction of the current group, or fail if nothing was created in that transaction
 - LogicSigVersion >= 4
 - Mode: Application